tahmidazam/asd-strat/docs/source/lab_notes/regression.rst

 Introduction
 ------------

 Many instruments in SPARK are behavioural questionnaires that have a set of question features and a single score feature.
 We investigate whether the score feature of one instrument can be predicted from the question features of another instrument.
+Strong predictability would suggest common latent traits, while poor predictability would indicate instrument-specific variance and provide evidence for ASD heterogeneity.

 Methods
 -------

 The instruments under analysis include:

-- Repetitive Behavior Scale - Revised (RBS-R)
+- Repetitive Behavior Scale - Revised (:attr:`~spark.inst.Inst.RBSR`)
-- Developmental Coordination Disorder Questionnaire (DCDQ)
+- Developmental Coordination Disorder Questionnaire (:attr:`~spark.inst.Inst.DCDQ`)
-- Child Behavior Checklist for ages 6 to 18 years (CBCL/6-18)
+- Child Behavior Checklist for ages 6 to 18 years (:attr:`~spark.inst.CBCL_6_18`)
-- Social Communication Questionnaire (SCQ)
+- Social Communication Questionnaire (:attr:`~spark.inst.Inst.SCQ`)

 The inclusion criteria for these instruments include: